Max Bird (comedian)

-Maxime Déchelle ([maksim deʃɛl]; born May 26, 1990 in Tours) is a French comedian, populariser of science and YouTuber known by his stage name Max Bird.
-An amateur ornithologist, he started doing comedy before creating his YouTube channel in 2016 and thereafter quickly grew in popularity.
+Maxime Déchelle ([maksim deʃɛl]; born 26 May 1990) is a French comedian, populariser of science and YouTuber known by his stage name Max Bird.
+An amateur ornithologist, he started doing comedy before creating his YouTube channel in 2016, and thereafter quickly grew in popularity.
 He is also an environmental activist.

 Life

-Born in Tours on May 26, 1990, Maxime Déchelle is the son of a French Air Force serviceman.
-In 2005, his father was transferred to Kourou in French Guiana, where Déchelle met William Van de Walle (future YouTuber known as Doc Steven) and obtained a baccalauréat in science.
+Born in Tours on 26 May 1990, Maxime Déchelle is the son of a French Air Force serviceman.
+In 2005, his father was transferred to Kourou in French Guiana, where Déchelle met William Van de Walle (future YouTuber known as Doc Seven) and obtained a baccalauréat in science.
 Passionate about biology and especially ornithology (hence his future stage name), the young man allowed himself a gap year to take pictures of the Amazonian rainforest wildlife.

 In 2009, Maxime Déchelle moved to Paris to study biology.
 In the end, he decided to devote himself to show business: after training at the Cours Florent theatre school, he took the stage in some Paris theatres in 2012.
 He also took part in comedy competitions such as the TV show On n'demande qu'à en rire (in its third season).

 With the support of French impressionist Gérald Dahan, Max Bird soon stood out among the other young stand-up comedians with his skits full of scientific knowledge, which he performed with a Jim Carrey-like exuberant behaviour.
 This led him to win top prize at the Tournon-sur-Rhône National Comedy Festival in 2014.